naver/egjs-component/README.md

   }
 }

-// You can trigger ComponentEvent to trigger type of EventProps const component = new SomeClass();
+// You can also trigger ComponentEvent const component = new SomeClass();
 component.trigger(new ComponentEvent("event4", { a: 123, b: "abcd" }));
 ```